Alright, stand back everyone: I’m about to have some opinions about technology in 2017. Because obviously there’s been a shortage of those.

 Web apps require no installation, avoiding the app store problem.
 They’re starting to get important features like push notifications and payment APIs.
 And messaging platforms, with their large installed user base, provide the web with a social and distribution layer that the browser never did:

 It can see faces, landmarks, logos, objects; hear background chat and music.
 That’s understanding context, location, purchase history, and behaviour, without being explicitly told anything.
-This is why Facebook, through Messenger and Instagram, are furiously copying Snapchat’s best features: they want their young audience and the data they bring.
+This is why Facebook, through Messenger and Instagram, is furiously copying Snapchat’s best features: it wants their young audience and the data they bring.

 Will it be intrusive?
 Yes.
 Will it happen?
 Yes.
 I’ve tried to avoid making hard predictions in this piece, but I am as confident as I can be that our image and video history will be used for marketing data.

 Recent Snapchat lenses have started altering voices, and your environment.
-They’ve recently bought a company that specialises in adding 3D objects into real environments.
-With Spectacles they’re not only removing friction from the process of taking a photo, they’re prototyping hardware at scale.
+Snapchat recently bought a company that specialises in adding 3D objects into real environments.
+With Spectacles it’s not only removing friction from the process of taking a photo, it’s prototyping hardware at scale.
 This is the road to AR.
-Snap Inc. want to be the camera company — not in the way that Nikon was, but in the way that Facebook is the social company.
+Snap Inc. wants to be the camera company — not in the way that Nikon was, but in the way that Facebook is the social company.